SoftwareAG/c8y-docs/content/edge/installation-bundle/setting-up-virtual-box.md

 14. Configure the Edge VM network using the post-installer.
 See [Configuring the Edge network](/edge/installation/#configuring-the-edge-network).

 15. Run the post installation process.
-[Running the post installation process](/edge/installation/#running-the-post-installation-process).
+See [Running the post installation process](/edge/installation/#running-the-post-installation-process).

 ### Creating a host-only network adapter